How to organize an OTF Recognition Event: Planning tips

 - Ask parents to sign a photo release, in advance, for approval to take and use photographs of children.
 (86 kb word doc)

-- When sending photographs that include photos of young people under the age of 18 to your OTF Communications Officer, please include copies of release forms.
+- When sending photographs that include photos of young people under the age of 18 to your OTF Public Relations Associate, please include copies of release forms.

 After the event